-A major factor regarding stocking rate is the ability on individual farms to conserve feed as hay or silage or in other words to shift feed from peak growth in spring to times of shortage during summer or winter (see Fig. 2.1 on page 12).
-There are also management techniques for shifting feed to periods of shortage such as use of autumn saved pasture during winter or deferred grazing ('standing hay') with cattle in spring-summer.
-Use of fodder, root or greenfeed crops (Appendix 4) can also be considered.
+A major factor regarding stocking rate is the ability to conserve feed as hay or silage or shift feed from peak growth in spring to times of shortage during summer or winter (see Fig. 2.1 on page 8).
+There are also management techniques for shifting feed to periods of shortage such as the use of autumn saved pasture during winter or deferred grazing ("standing hay") with cattle in spring-summer.
+Use of fodder, root or greenfeed crops (Appendix 3) can also be considered.

 These conservation, management and cropping measures can effectively increase stock carrying capacity.